 FHA Loans and Delinquencies

 The presence of 30-day late payments to other creditors does not disqualify a borrower.
 The risk of not qualifying increases when a 60-day late payment appears.
-The FHA is looking for a pattern of responsible bill paying.
-If a responsible pattern has been established, an earlier period of serious delinquency could be ignored.
+The FHA is looking for a pattern of responsible bill paying, which if established, can override an earlier period of serious delinquency.

 NSF checks are not likely to affect qualification.
-They rarely appear on a credit report and are not likely to be a topic of conversation in the FHA application process.
+They rarely appear on a credit report and are not expected to be a topic of conversation in the FHA application process.

 A borrower can qualify for an FHA loan, even in the middle of a Chapter 13 bankruptcy!
 The payments to the bankruptcy trustee must be made as agreed for a one year period, the bankruptcy trustee must approve the loan payment, and the borrower must demonstrate job stability.